shmitkokirill/safeProgramming/README.md

 # safeProgramming
-You need thease additional libraries to launch lab1 and lab2 programs:
+You need these additional libraries to launch lab1 and lab2 programs:
 -'json-c' - is for lab1/1_3
 -'pugixml' - is for lab1/1_4
 -'ziplib' - is for lab1/1_5